 Modeling the dependence between the components of a random vector $\bs{X}=(X_1,\ldots, X_d)$ is of central interest in multivariate statistics and in many applications.
 This task is particularly challenging when the dimension $d$ is large; the model needs to be flexible, yet parsimonious and feasible to fit.
 This requires dimension reduction strategies that typically lead to structural assumptions or sparsity of the underlying correlation matrix.
 The form of the latter matrix is thus important, particularly for model specification and validation.

-In this paper, we consider the hypothesis that the entries of a correlation matrix are linear combinations of some small number of parameters, say $L$.
-To make the methodology broadly applicable, even in situations when the dependence is not Gaussian or when the marginal distributions are heavy-tailed, we focus on the matrix $\T$ of pair-wise Kendall's $\tau$.
+In this paper, we develop tests of the hypothesis that the entries of a correlation matrix are linear combinations of a small number of parameters, say $L$.
+To make the methodology broadly applicable, even in situations when the dependence is not Normal or when the marginal distributions are heavy-tailed, we focus on the matrix $\T$ of pair-wise Kendall's $\tau$.
 The null hypothesis considered here can then be formulated as